-- (5.01) A female correctional officer must be on duty at all times when the facility houses female inmates.
+- 5.1 A female correctional officer must be on duty at all times when the facility houses female inmates.

-- (5.02) Male and female inmates shall not share the same cell and shall be separated by sight and normal sound in housing areas.
+- 5.2 Male and female inmates shall not share the same cell and shall be separated by sight and normal sound in housing areas.
 For purposes of housing, sound separation is defined as restricting normal verbal communications

-- (5.03) (a) Inmates should be separated in the following manner whenever possible:
+- 5.3 a.
+Inmates should be separated in the following manner whenever possible:

-- (1) Adult female felons;
+- 1. Adult female felons;

-- (2) Adult female misdemeanants;
+- 2. Adult female misdemeanants;

-- (3) Adult female non-sentenced;
+- 3. Adult female non-sentenced;

-- (4) Adult female sentenced;
+- 4. Adult female sentenced;

-- (5) Adult male felons;
+- 5. Adult male felons;

-- (6) Adult male misdemeanants;
+- 6. Adult male misdemeanants;

-- (7) Adult male non-sentenced;
+- 7. Adult male non-sentenced;

-- (8) Adult male sentenced.
+- 8. Adult male sentenced.

-- (b) Dangerous felons shall not be housed with misdemeanants.
-However, non dangerous felons may be housed with misdemeanants.
+- b.
+Dangerous felons shall not be housed with misdemeanants.
+However, nondangerous felons may be housed with misdemeanants.

-- (c) The determination whether an inmate is considered a dangerous felon shall be made on a case-by-case basis by the officer-in-charge or designee as defined in the agency's directives.
+- c.
+The determination whether an inmate is considered a dangerous felon shall be made on a case-by-case basis by the officer-in-charge or designee as defined in the agency's directives.

-(5.04) Special Needs Inmates
+- 5.4 Special Needs Inmates

-- (a) Inmates who have been determined by the health authority to be mentally ill, suicidal, alcoholic or drug addicted going through withdrawal and in need of close monitoring shall be defined as "Special Needs Inmates." - (1) Special housing shall be provided to Special Needs Inmates for medical reasons upon orders of the health authority. - (b) Until such time as the health authority determines otherwise, in writing, any inmate who is identified by correctional staff as a suicide risk shall not be housed in a "single cell" unless the inmate is observed by direct visual observation 24 hours each day.
-Such observation for suicidal inmates shall include regular, documented physical checks by corrections officers and/or medical staff persons at intervals not to exceed 15 minutes.
+- a.
+Inmates who have been determined by the health authority to be mentally ill, suicidal, alcoholic or drug addicted going through withdrawal and in need of close monitoring shall be defined as "Special Needs Inmates."

+- 1. Special housing shall be provided to Special Needs Inmates for medical reasons upon orders of the health authority.